-The Animal Care Committee has the scientific and ethical responsibility to evaluate the Vanderbilt animal care programs and to provide humane care for experimental animals used in the service of man and animals.
+The Animal Care Committee functions as an all-University committee and has the scientific and ethical responsibility and authority to evaluate the Vanderbilt animal care programs and to provide humane care for experimental animals used in the service of man and animals.
 It establishes guidelines and plans for the development of new physical resources based on scientific principle and experience.
 The Committee encourages research investigators to seek new and improved methods for laboratory animal care as one of its responsibilities to Vanderbilt University.